txhammer68/plasma-Lockscreen-nest-hub/readme.md

 * Test gmail count with python3 counter.py - use counter.py provided, <br/>
     will retrieve unread mail count info and create gmail.js
 * Test Lockscreen with /usr/lib/kscreenlocker_greet --testing --theme /home/.local/share/plasma/look-and-feel/'Your Theme'
-* Verify SYSTEMD settings in System Settings  > SYSTEMD > TIMERS  - should be a description of the two timers installed above.
+* Verify SYSTEMD settings in System Settings  > SYSTEMD > TIMERS  - should be a description of the timers installed above.

 ### NOTES:
 ____________